Genre: Action and Adventure

 Release Date: November 18th, 2016

 Fantastic Beasts and where to Find Them is both a prequel to the Harry Potter films and a standalone movie that’s set to spawn its own franchise.
 This film’s title refers to a textbook that Potter and his fellow students studied at Hogwarts.
-This new feature tells the story of textbook author Newt Scamander, as he travels the streets of 1920s New York with a crew of fantastic beasts in his suitcase.
+This new feature tells the story of textbook author Newt Scamander, information pills as he travels the streets of 1920s New York with a crew of fantastic beasts in his suitcase.

-Early on, Newt (Eddie Redmayne) arrives in New York from England.
-Surrounded by fellow immigrants, he wanders the streets, seeing the city come to vibrant life with new opportunities everywhere.
+Early on, information pills Newt (Eddie Redmayne) arrives in New York from England.
+Surrounded by fellow immigrants, information pills he wanders the streets, seeing the city come to vibrant life with new opportunities everywhere.
 In the midst of the bustling and welcoming city, an angry orphanage manager named Mary Lou (Samantha Morton) shouts “Witches are among us” to a group of avid listeners, spreading fears about the ever-changing population.

 Mary Lou’s prejudices are too wrong-headed to be true but there are dark forces in the city causing destruction throughout the community.
 When a baker Kowalski (Dan Fogler) accidentally frees some of Newt’s creatures, Newt comes under fire from the wizarding community.
 His journey brings him into contact with the magic- investigating wizard Graves (Colin Farrell), his naïve associate Tina (Katherine Waterston) and her charming sister Queenie (Alison Sudol).